Length of Program: 2 YearsProgram Intakes: Fall Intake (September program start)September 2020

 Textbook Order Form

-• Alberta Institute of Agrology: Every graduate of the Land & Water Resources program is eligible for membership in the Alberta Institute of Agrology (Agrology Technologist In-Training - ATT).
-An Agrology Technologist In-Training (ATT) must meet the educational requirements and be approved for registration by the Registration Committee.
-Upon completing the In-Training Program, the ATT is eligible to become an Registered Technical Agrologist (RTAg).
+Accreditation: Every graduate of the Land & Water Resources Program is eligible for membership in the Alberta Institute of Agrology.
+(Agrology Technologist In-Training -ATT).
+An ATT must meet the educational requirements and be approved for registration by the Registration Committee.
+Upon completion of the In-Training Program, an ATT is eligible to become a Registered Technologist in Agrology RT(Ag).
+Similarly, graduates are eligible for membership in the Alberta Society of Professional Biologists (Biological Technologist in Training - BTT) leading to Registered Technologist in Biology (R.T.Biol.) with several additional experience requirements that need to be met.

 You might also be interested in: